 3. A Room with a View by E.M.
 Forster, 1908.

 A Room with a View is a penetrating social comedy and a brilliant study of contrasts – in values, social class, and cultural perspectives – and the ingenuity of fate.
 Its heroine, Lucy Honeychurch, visits Italy with her prim cousin Charlotte as a chaperone, where she meets the unconventional, lower class Mr. Emerson and his son, George.
-A room with a View is another fantastic novel that I cannot recommend enough, it is a must read this spring.

 4. Middle March by George Elliot, 1832.